enclave-networks/terraform-provider-enclave/docs/resources/enrolment_key.md

 ```

 # Schema
-- `type` - Can be either `ephemeral` or `general` this will set the state of the enrolled system.
-Will default to general if not set
+- `type` - (Optional) Can be either `ephemeral` or `general` this will set the state of the enrolled system.
+Will default to general if not set.
-- `approval_mode` - Can be either `automatic` or `manual` Will default to manual if not set
+- `approval_mode` - (Optional) Can be either `automatic` or `manual` Will default to manual if not set.
-- `description` - A description of the Enrolment Key
+- `description` - (Required) A description of the Enrolment Key.
-- `tags` - An array of tags that will automatically be applied to any system enrolled with this key
+- `tags` - (Optional) An array of tags that will automatically be applied to any system enrolled with this key.

 # Outputs
-- `key` - This is the Enrolment Key that is generated after a successful API request
+- `key` - This is the Enrolment Key that is generated after a successful API request.